-Shuttleworth & Ingersoll has an extensive employment and labor law practice.
+Shuttleworth & Ingersoll has an extensive labor and employment law practice.
 The firm emphasizes the representation of employer interests in both private and public sectors.
 Our attorneys work with employers to develop employment practices and policies that comply with the numerous federal, state and local employment related statutes, such as the Occupational Safety and Health Act (OSHA), National Labor Relations Act (NLRA), Family and Medical Leave Act (FMLA), Fair Labor Standards Act (FLSA), Americans with Disabilities Act (ADA), Age Discrimination in Employment Act (ADEA), Older Workers Benefit Protection Act (OWBPA), Health Care Reform Act, and Title VII and other civil rights statutes.

 Services provided to clients include training of supervisors, preparing employer policies and employee handbooks, counseling concerning employee terminations, and designing and implementing voluntary severance or reduction in force programs as well as advising on the drafting and implementation of drug testing plans.
 The firm’s practice includes the negotiation and administration of collective bargaining agreements, arbitration of contract disputes and representation of clients with respect to unfair labor practice charges.
 When needed, the firm represents clients in administrative proceedings and federal or state lawsuits.